Dabgan/Project-01---ToDo-List/readme.md

 # ToDo List

 Just a simple todo list.
-I enjoyed pretty much everything about this project. :simple_smile:
+I enjoyed pretty much everything about this project. :)

 You can check the demo [here](https://dabgan.github.io/project01-ToDo-List.html).